 They taste sweet, with a hint of coconut, and have a chewy texture.
 The flour is naturally sweet as well so you can use less sweetener in your cooking – woohoo!

-You can eat them straight from the bag, and you can get them raw, roasted or dried.
+You can eat them straight from the bag if your teeth are pretty strong, and you can get them raw, roasted or dried.

-I like to chew them as they are tough to chew on, but have a sweet centre that’s fun to break into and gives a burst of coconut-like flavour.
+I like to chew them as they are tough to chew on, but have a sweet centre that’s fun to break into and get the coconut flavour from.
 Plus, they’ll help to curb your appetite pretty quick!

-The most common way to use them is a traditional drink called horchata de chufa - or horchata for short.
-Traditionally you soak, blend, then squeeze the ‘milk’ from the tiger nuts (like you would any nut milk), then add a sugar of choice, and cinnamon or other spices.
+The most common way to use them is a traditional drink called horchata de chufa – or horchata for short.
+Traditionally you soak, blend, then squeeze the ‘milk’ from the tiger nuts (like you would any nut milk), then add sugar and cinnamon or other spices.